bwu62/stat240-revamp/docs/02-rstudio-basics.md

 ## Basics of R

-In this section, we will give you a brief introduction to working with R. No prior programming experience is assumed.
-You are *highly encouraged* to copy and run the examples provided as you read, as well as to read the extra references and try the exercises at the end of each subsection.
+In this section, we will give you a brief introduction to working with R. No prior coding experience is assumed.
+You are *highly encouraged* to copy and run the examples provided as you read, as well as to try the exercises and peruse the extra references when provided.

 ### Running R code

 The main way to run R code is to type or copy into the console.
+Comments can be written after a hashtag `#` and will not be run.

 If there is output, it will be displayed either in the console directly if it's text, or in the plot window if it's visual.

-Comments can be written after a hashtag `#` and will not be run.
-Remember that in these notes, **console output is shown on a newline starting with `#>`** .
-This makes it easy to copy and run the entire code chunk using the copy button in the top right corner.
+In these notes, output is shown in a separate box below, starting with `##` .

 Try running these examples below in your console and observe the output: